Tips and Tricks for Cyber Security Awareness Month

 Other zero trust apps will do this same thing online, but they also “harden” your computer, keeping known good applications running and unknown or untrusted applications out until verified.
 Other hardware appliances, like Bitdefender’s BOX 2, can help keep your home or office network safe and free from rogue internet of things (IoT) devices.
 It’s easy for unpatched smart bulbs, smart plugs, smart thermostats, smart cameras, Alexa and Google devices to be compromised and start a malicious bot net attack either on your own network or against someone else’s.

-Keep Devices Up-To-Date
+Keep Devices Up-to-Date

 Updating your iPhone can be a pain because something may look different or introduce an issue you don’t know how to resolve.
 Usually software bugs (at least major ones) have been fixed before most releases, but occasionally something falls between the cracks.